The Drake Law Library houses special collections, including the Rare Book Room, National Bar Association Archives, and the Charles Wennerstrum papers.

 The National Bar Association Archives, located on the Lower Level (Room 16), was dedicated in 2007.

-The archives contain biographical information, newspaper clippings, and articles about five African-American lawyers from Des Moines—S. Joe Brown, Charles P. Howard (a 1922 Drake Law School graduate), James B. Morris, Gertrude Rush, and George Woodson—who co-founded the National Bar Association in 1925.
+The archives contain biographical information, newspaper clippings, and articles about five Black lawyers from Des Moines—S. Joe Brown, Charles P. Howard (a 1922 Drake Law School graduate), James B. Morris, Gertrude Rush, and George Woodson—who co-founded the National Bar Association in 1925.

 The archives also contain reports filed by the FBI from 1937-1958 on founder Charles P. Howard, annual meeting conference materials dating back to 1978, materials on other prominent members of the National Bar Association, and information on the National Association of Bench and Bar Spouses.
 (Researchers may also be interested in the Charles Preston Howard collection, available at the Drake University Archives and Special Collections in Cowles Library.)